-The course is available for £60 as an online version only, with four zoom lessons, a dedicated Facebook group, a comprehensive course guide and several bonus lessons; or for £160 you can get all of the above PLUS four amazing stamp sets, 19 Stampin’ Blends as well as your choice of Sale-A-Bration rewards – this is INCREDIBLE value for money, and will mean you have the same stamp sets as we will be using.
+The course is still available for £60 as an online version only, with four zoom lessons, a dedicated Facebook group, a comprehensive course guide and several bonus lessons too.

-To find out more, or to book your place, just click on one of the buttons below!Product List
+To find out more, or to book your place, just click the button below!Product List

 - Join Now to get £130 worth of product for just £99, with free shipping and amazing special demonstrator benefits.